-Students' Educational Health & Care Plans (or statements of special educational needs) are reviewed at least annually
+CYP Educational Health & Care Plans (or statements of special educational needs) are reviewed at least annually.

-Reports on student achievement are made by the Principal to the Local Advisory Board on a termly basis.
+Reports on student achievement are made by the Head of School (in conjunction with the Executive

+Principal) to the Local Advisory Board on a termly basis.